Wlundqvist/developer.swedbankpay.com/_includes/seamless-view-events.md

 ## `onPaymentFailed`

-This event triggers when a payment has failed, disabling further attempts to perform a payment.
+{% include events/onpaymentfailed.md %}

 The `onPaymentFailed` event is raised with the following event argument object:

 {:.code-view-header}
 **onPaymentFailed event object**